Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Consultation, X-ray and Local Anaesthesia

 At our clinic in Antalya, treatment starts with a consultation and a dental examination.
-A root canal dentist will ask you questions to find out more about your symptoms.
+Our root canal specialist will ask you questions to find out more about your symptoms.

 The endodontist will use the following methods to make a final diagnosis: